Rules of Origin

 - (Exporters) must keep a copy of the declaration of origin and all other information showing that the product meets the conditions for obtaining origin status for at least four years after the origin declaration has been made out

 - As a REX holder, you may only draw up something if you also have the proof.

 - Pay attention to the percentage of ’non-originating material’ of your products.

 - An increase may mean you no longer meet the requirements for exemption from UK import duties (creating complications for your importer who will have claimed exemption from import duties based on your information as an exporter).

-Will Brexit affect your exports to other countries?
+Will Britains exit from the eu affect your exports to other countries?

 - It is possible, yes.
 Materials and components from the UK will not count as components of preferential EU origin as of 1st Jan 2021.
 This could affect products exported to countries with which the EU has other preferential trade agreements, if it has been agreed that some of the materials must be of EU origin.